ivfreire/tradingbot/README.md

 # Trading-bot

-Trading bot is an automated piece of software for operating the US stock market, using mathematical analysis and machine-learning techniques.
+Trading bot is an automated piece of software for operating the US stock market using mathematical analysis and machine-learning techniques.

+Please note, this project is still under development.

 ## Instalation